aproposorg/hard_sydr/README.md

 - Go to your x86 machine.
 Go to `ws_hls` and run the workflow as `vitis_hls -f run_hard_sydr_hls.tcl`.
 - Make sure you inspect the `tcl` file, you can choose the option for co-simulation.
-When compilation finish, you will see your IP generated in `hls_out` folder with its timestamp.
+When compilation finishes, you will see your IP generated in `hls_out` folder with its timestamp.

 ```
 ├── hls_out